FREE ELIGIBILITY CHECKER

 New job-based invitations:

-Canada might soon send invitations to language-specific invitations like French-speaking or Frenchphones and Job Profile Specific Invitations, like the ongoing trend of targeted draws for specific occupations and language skills.
+Canada might soon send invitations to language-specific invitations like French-speaking or Frenchphones and job profile-specific invitations, like the ongoing trend of targeted draws for specific occupations and language skills.
 Provide recent examples (e.g., healthcare, IT, French-speaking candidates).

 Not just about degrees: